megaurav2002/FED-knowledgebase/react/redux.md

 - Everything that changes in your application including data and UI state are stored in a single state tree
 - State tree is read only. the only way to change it is dispatching an action
-- reducer functions have to be pure i.e. they cannot modify the passed in state. they are not slow however, as the new state inner props can be a reference to the earlier state's prop.
+- Reducer functions have to be pure i.e. they cannot modify the passed in state. they are not slow however, as the new state inner props can be a reference to the earlier state's prop.
+- `Store` - current state (getState), dispatch actions to change state of application (dispatch), listen to state changes (subscribe)

 ## Reducers